 It’s very easy to use which means even the non-artistic folk can toy around with it and discover their hidden Picasso.
 Oculus Medium, like sculpting is all about adding, deducting and molding the digital mass.
 It’s kind of like playing with a digital version of Play-Doh.
 While it’s easier to use for non-artists, it’s a serious sculpting tool with a range of advanced functions.

 Paint: This tool is name-specific.
-You can spray paint or brush-colour your clay.
+You can spray paint or brush-color your clay.

 Swirl: Allows you to wheel your clay or molded sculptor like a whisk, in a clockwise or counter-clockwise direction.

-Inflate: Let’s you insert and extract clay from your sculptor, enabling you to amplify it or contract it.
+Inflate: This lets you insert and extract clay from your sculptor, enabling you to amplify it or contract it.

-Smudge: Just like in photoshop or any other painting tool, it lets you smear the clay in the direction you move your hand, to blend or soften the hard surfaces or colours.
+Smudge: Just like in Photoshop or any other painting tool, it lets you smear the clay in the direction you move your hand, to blend or soften the hard surfaces or colors.